QuantEcon/continuous_time_mcs/ctmc_lectures/uc_mc_semigroups.md

 Our definition of a conservative intensity matrix works for the theory above but can be hard to check in appliations and lacks probabilistic intuition.

-Fortunately, we have the following simple charcterization.
+Fortunately, we have the following simple characterization.

 ```{proof:lemma}